Esam-Ankir/Movies-Library/README.md

 3. Handle errors
 a.
 Create a function to handle the server error (status 500)
 b.
 Create a function to handle "page not found error" (status 404)
+4. Create GET request to the 3rd party API for these endpoints:
+ a.  /trending : Get the trending movies data from the Movie DB API
+ b.  /search: Search for a movie name to get its information